yamcs/yamcs/docs/server-manual/services/instance/cfdp.rst

 The protocol specification can be found in  `CCSDS 727.0-B-5 <https://public.ccsds.org/Pubs/727x0b5.pdf>`_ The following description summarizes the specs and provide details on the parts implemented/not implemented by this service.

 The upload/download works by splitting the file into segments and uploading/downloading each segment individually (usually embedded as part of a TC/TM packet).
-The transmission is preceded by an metadata PDU (Protocol Data Unit) and finished with an EOF PDU.
+The transmission is preceded by a metadata PDU (Protocol Data Unit) and finished with an EOF PDU.
 The Receiver will send the Finished PDU to let the Sender know that all PDUs have been received.

 The class 1 (unreliable transfer) will upload/download all the segments without the possibility of retransmission.
 The EOF is not acknowledged by the Receiver.
 The Issue 5 of the CFDP standard introduces an option "Closure Requested" which requests the class 1 Receiver to send a Finished PDU upon receiving all the data (or when the canceling the transfer).
 The Finished PDU is not acknowledged by the Sender.
 This option is useful when the underlying communication protocol is reliable.